lexxx233/FlyAnalyzer/README.md

 ##Introduction

-Flynotyper is a software tool to quantify eye morphology phenotypes in Drosophila melanogaster.
+Flynotyper is a image processing tool for quantifying eye morphology phenotypes in fruit flies (Drosophila melanogaster).
 About two-thirds of the vital genes in the Drosophila genome are also involved in eye development, making the fly eye a tangible system to study basic biological processes.
 Quantifying defects in eye morphology can be useful to understand gene control and classify genetic interactions.